mediaexplorer74/MiBand3/README.md

 RnD of FitForMiBand, Unofficial UWP Client for Mi Band 2 ( [Windows Store link](https://apps.microsoft.com/detail/9p9p4lqh99c7?hl=ru-RU&gl=RU)  ).

 FitForMiBand is/was a [simple VB.NET implementation](https://github.com/AL3X1/FitForMiBand) to control some aspects of the Xiaomi Mi Band 2.

-I'll ty to port ("translate") VB to C# and "upgrade" it for Xaiomi Band 3 (or even 4?) compatibilty.
+ I'll ty to port ("translate") [that reversed code](https://github.com/mediaexplorer74/MiBand3/tree/vb) from VB to C# language and "upgrade" it for Xaiomi Band 3 (or even 4?) compatibility.

 ## Screenshots
 ![W11](Images/sshot01.png)